Adamadlin/Adamadlin/README.md

 - 🌍 Based in **Israel**
 - 🎓 Practical Software Engineer — **Graduating August 2026**
-- 🔥 Passion for **AI, full-stack systems, distributed backends**
+- 🔥 Passion for **AI, full-stack systems, and distributed backends**
 - ✉️ Email: **adamadlik9@gmail.com**
-- 🤝 Open to collaboration on AI, full-stack and engineering projects
+- 🤝 Open to collaboration on AI, backend systems, and engineering tools

 ---